A botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Other Uses of Activated Charcoal

 Activated charcoal is nothing but carbon that is highly porous with a large surface area.
-The large surface area and the highly porous nature of activated charcoal make it an important purifying agent in many application areas.
+The large surface area and the highly porous nature of activated charcoal make it an essential purifying agent in many application areas.

 Activated Charcoal Summarized